willjsporter/CV/README.md

 - I really enjoy working in pairs and adapt to other working styles but also enjoy working alone if required.
 - I worked hard to develop skills and behaviours rather than simply memorising syntax
 - OOP, TDD, MVC, Databases (SQL and Mongo)
-- Ruby, JavaScript, Rails, Node.js
+- Ruby, JavaScript, Rails, Node.js, Swift
 - Rspec, Jasmine, Mocha

 #### University of Leeds (Sept 2012 - Sept 2013)